krist00fer/tessel-azure-labs/labs/notification-hub/README.md

 #### Part 2.2
 (Text in part two point two goes here)

-#### Part 3
+### Part 3 - Edit the ambient_notificationhub_sas.js file
 From this lab folder open the file Tessel\ambient_notificationhub_sas.js in a text editor.
-Please edit the details in lines 13-15 under the NotificationHub parameters section in line 13 edit your namespace, in line 14 edit your hub name.
+Please edit the details in lines 13-15 under the NotificationHub parameters section. in line 13 edit your namespace, in line 14 edit your hub name.
 In line 15 paste your SAS Token you generated in part 2.1